ludwig-ai/ludwig-docs/docs/configuration/features/image_features.md

 `activation` that will be used for each layer.
 It indicates the activation function applied to the output.
 - `fc_dropout` (default `0`): dropout rate

-Example image feature config entry using a convolutional stack encoder:
+Example image feature config using a convolutional stack encoder:

 ```yaml
 name: image_column_name